WHICH TYPE OF WEIGHING SLING IS BEST?

 There is a hook at the top of the tripod to hang your weighing scales and weighing sling from it, this will save your arms from shaking and aching when trying to weigh the fish.

-These are especially useful for weighing large carp, and particularly if you happen to catch a catfish.
+These are especially useful for weighing large carp, particularly if you happen to catch a catfish.

 Tripods are also available with extendable legs, which are also worth considering.

-In my opinion, a Weighing T-bar is a must have item.
-It gives you a better grip when using then weighing scales.
+In my opinion, a Weighing T-bar is a must-have item.
+It gives you a better grip when using weighing scales.
 Most weighing scales only have a look on the top, which are difficult to hold when weighing carp or catfish.
-A weighing t-bar hooks on to the weighing scales and are padded to make it easier to get a good grip.
+A weighing t-bar hooks onto the weighing scales and is padded to make it easier to get a good grip.

 A weigh sling is an essential part of any fishing operation for catching large fish, such as carp.
 It can be used safely and accurately to weigh your catch, and it can also help transport them out of the water.